Kwirtz/novelpy/docs/source/usage.rst

 >>> from novelpy.utils.get_sample import download_sample
 >>> download_sample()

-| This will give you files as seen in :ref:`Usage:format`.
+| This will give you files as seen above.
 Read more about this sample structure `here <https://zenodo.org/record/5768348#.YdMGWlnjImA>`_.
 | If you want to test the package with MongoDB you can run the following which will create a database "novelty_sample" with everything needed:

 >>> download_sample(client_name="mongodb://localhost:27017")